finller/laravel-kpi/README.md

 As we are grouping by date/period, you could have more than 1 snapshot of the same key for a date/period.
 In this situation, this package will give you only the most recent snaphot of each date/period.

-In the previous example, I would get the most recent count of users of each day.
+In the previous example, I would get the most recent count of users for each day.
 This is also true for other kind of supported intervals.

 #### Supported intervals: